not2much/ai/README.md

 Or, do you:

-- Build it with not2much SE and AI, using jsut a few hundred lines of code;
+- Build it with not2much SE for AI, using jsut a few hundred lines of code;
 - Using code you can understand with costs you control;
 - And get results that just work, with no  overhead?